eric-spoerner/election-analysis/README.md

 Additional work was conducted to do the following:

 1. Segment each vote by county and candidate
-2. Using total county votes identified above, re-aggregate total county votes
-3. Identify percentage of vote per county
+3. Identify percentage of candidate vote per county
 4. Print records

+Finally, data verification checks

 ## Resources
 * Data source: election_results.csv
 * Software: Python 3.10, Visual Studio Code 1.62.3
+* Other resources: Stack Overflow

 ## The Data

-Election is for an office in the Denver metropolitan area, and contains voter data from the consolidated city-county of Denver as well as two adjacent counties.

 Data is comprised of a CSV containing a total of 369,711 records, with the following data points:
 * ID
 * County
 * Candidate receiving vote

-No known anomalies exist in the data.
+No known anomalies exist in the data, and no personally identifiable information (PII) is contained in the data.

 ## The analysis tool